 GENERAL DATA PROTECTION REGULATIONS (GDPR)

-The General Data Protection Regulations (GDPR) will take effect in the UK from 25 May 2018.
+The General Data Protection Regulations (GDPR) came into effect in the UK from 25 May 2018.
 It replaces the existing law on data protection (the Data Protection Act 1998) and gives individuals more rights and security regarding how their personal data is used by councils.